 Conclusion, premium answers to scenario-based questions

 Interview for a job of an HR Director belongs to tricky interviews.
-It can be sometimes easy–if you have a good understanding of the company, and can convince the executives with your vision of their HR department, and with your former achievements in HR.
+It can sometimes be quite easy–if you have a good understanding of the company, and can convince the executives with your vision of their HR department, and with your former achievements in HR.

-But it can be also incredibly complex and difficult, when the employer decides to conduct several rounds of interviews, and you’ll have to deal with many situational and behavioral questions, personality test and whatever.
+But it can be also incredibly complex and difficult, when the employer decides to conduct several rounds of interviews, and you’ll have to deal with many situational and behavioral questions, personality test and whatever, along the way, before you even get a chance to explain them your ideas of how an effective HR department should work under your leadership.

 I believe that these things are not necessary when a company hires someone experienced for an executive position.
 It can easily happen that the best candidates get screened out in the early rounds of interviews, simply because they do not give the right answers in personality test, or fail to pass some other part of the process.